kyma-project/kyma/tools/load-test/README.md

 ## Installation

-As the load test has been implemented as `helm chart` the script below is the way how the test must be installed.
+As the load test is implemented as a Helm chart, run the following script to install the test:

 ```bash
 echo "Installing helm chart..."